enelson1001/rust-esp32s3-lvgl-demo/README.md

 ## lv-binding-rust fork
 I updated my fork of lv-binding-rust to include PR153 ie the changes recommended by madwizard-thomas.

-## Building the project
-The changes to config.toml, Cargo.toml and to build.rs allowed me to build lv-binding-rust without any errors.
-I do get 2 warnings about va_list not being FFI-safe.

 ## Flashing the ESP32S3 device
 I used the following command to flash the ESP32S3 device.